Head Title 2

 adress ad

-GATE Exam Each subject Study Materials
+GATE Exam 2024 Each Subject Topicwise Study Materials available

 The Graduate Aptitude Test in Engineering (GATE) is a national-level exam conducted jointly by the Indian Institute of Science (IISc) Bangalore and seven Indian Institutes of Technology (IITs).
-GATE is conducted to test the understanding of undergraduate-level engineering and science subjects and to evaluate a candidate's aptitude and eligibility for postgraduate programs in engineering, science, and technology.

 The GATE exam is conducted once a year, usually in February, and consists of a single paper of 3-hour duration.
 The exam consists of 65 questions, which are a mix of multiple-choice questions (MCQs), numerical answer type questions (NATs), and multiple-select questions (MSQs).